Termites are common in California and can stay hidden for a long time. You may not notice a problem until wood damage or structural damage appears.

 Nearby Construction or New Homes

 New homes can still have termite activity, especially if there is buried wood on the lot.
-Nearby construction can also push termites into new areas when soil is disturbed.
+Nearby construction can push termites into new areas when soil is disturbed.

 What a Termite Inspection Covers